Gamma-ray burst: Energetics

+The discovery of GRB 190114C suggests that previous observations may have underestimated the total energy output of GRBs.
+Measurements indicate that the energy released in very-high-energy gamma rays may be comparable to the combined energy emitted at all lower wavelengths.

 Short (time duration) GRBs appear to come from a lower-redshift (i.e. less distant) population and are less luminous than long GRBs.
 The degree of beaming in short bursts has not been accurately measured, but as a population they are likely less collimated than long GRBs or possibly not collimated at all in some cases.